f3cuk/WICKED-AI/README.md

 5. Copy the ***dayz_code*** folder into your mission folder.
 If you already have this folder, then overwrite remote_message.sqf and verify that IWACsound.ogg and switch_on_off.sqf are in the ***scripts\radio*** directory.

-6. Copy the ***scripts*** folder over to your mission folder.
-If you already have this folder from ZSC install or another mod, then transfer the appropriate files over to the radio folder.

-7. Copy ***stringtable.xml*** to your mission folder.
+6. Copy ***stringtable.xml*** to your mission folder.
 If there is already another file called stringtable.xml, then you will have to merge them.

 ### Option to turn the radio on and off with extra_rc or deploy anything to disable radio mission announcements.